Want a Successful Marriage? Discuss Money Often

 It’s no secret that a successful marriage takes work.

 And when you add job insecurity, economic downturns, and other money challenges to the mix, they can certainly test the strength of your union.
 Even in the best of times, putting together a budget can lead to arguments and harsh words.
-According to a Love and Money survey, 80% of couples have financial disagreements monthly.
+According to Orion, 45% of couples have financial disagreements weekly.

 If you want your marriage to be successful, your and your partner’s financial expectations must be aligned.
 That means conversations about financial responsibilities and frequent check-ins must become part of your routine.
 Here’s how to get aligned on money to ensure you and your partner keep your happy relationship going strong.